Aaron Dingle: 2014–present

 The trial then approaches and Aaron is worried about it even though he knows Robert is going to plead guilty anyway.
-To make it worse Wendy turns up along with Lee's brother, Luke, who Victoria happens to know and is shocked to discover Lee's brother is the same guy she was chatting up and thought it was all a plan but He said he had no idea it was her and his mother said she was clueless.
-Robert then arrives on stand and he takes a glance at Aaron, he pleads guilty to murder and is sentenced to life imprisonment with a minimum of 14 years without parole, Aaron, Liv and Victoria are shocked he does not get parole as Robert is being sent down he looks at Aaron who looks back and he whispers to Aaron that he loves him.
+To make it worse Wendy turns up along with Lee's brother, Luke, who Victoria happens to know and is shocked to discover Lee's brother is the same guy she was chatting up and thought it was all a plan but he said he had no idea it was her and his mother said she was clueless.
+Robert then arrives on stand and he takes a glance at Aaron, he pleads guilty to murder and is sentenced to life imprisonment with a minimum of 14 years without parole.
+Aaron, Liv, and Victoria are shocked he does not get parole as Robert is being sent down he looks at Aaron who looks back and he whispers to Aaron that he loves him.
 Outside the courts, Lee's mother is angry that Robert only got 14 years but Liv reminds her it's life but she says it's 14 years and will get out eventually and he deserves to never come out and Aaron gets angry at her over it.

 After Aaron sees his newborn sister, he sits at home and watches a video Robert recorded for him and the rest of his family saying goodbye, he tells Aaron he might never have to see the video because they have their lives together but if it does not go to plan, he wanted Aaron to know he loves him and he will love him forever and Aaron breaks down in tears.
 Robert is later transferred to a prison on the Isle of Wight.
 He removes Aaron from his prisoner contact list and files for divorce, presumably in an attempt to force Aaron to move on with his life.
 Aaron takes the news very poorly.
 He tries to focus on being a stepfather to Seb, but Rebecca later asks that he stop seeing him.
 Wendy insists on moving into the village to be close to her grandchild and Luke joins her.
 Though Wendy soon endears herself to Paddy and Chas by helping their baby with feeding, Aaron and Victoria are furious at her presence and plot to get her to leave.
 Aaron and Luke come to blows on several occasions, and he stalks and harasses Wendy to get her to leave.
 He also starts going on dating apps and having one-night stands with random men.
 Victoria and Liv catch one of his hookups trying to steal from him and he snaps at them for interfering.
-He later apologises, admitting how much it hurts after losing Robert, and takes a break from the village.
+He later apologizes, admitting how much it hurts after losing Robert, and takes a break from the village.
 Aaron later returns and is reunited with his half-sister Liv Flaherty, mother Chas Dingle and stepfather Paddy Kirk.
 He becomes a godfather to his half-sister Eve Dingle.